RohanAhammed/RoMoSo/README.md

 ```
 java SubwayMap
 ```
 Follow the instructions found in the interface exactly.
 Only input integers.
+We are currently case sensitive with letters.

 If there are any issues with launching the game, please contact any one of the developers!